 The location area of the Ancient Near East is mapped differently by different governmental and academic organizations but is generally agreed to be the northeastern countries of Africa, the Eastern Mediterranean countries, the Arabian Peninsula, and Mesopotamia.
 Some have it reaching into as far as what we know of as the Middle East.

 Mesopotamia spawned the world’s first cities and its some of its first art.
 Much of the inspiration for Ancient Near Eastern Art came from the relationship between the natural world and the world of the gods, except in Egypt where the Pharaoh sometimes replaced the divine in art.

 Ancient Near Eastern Art Origins and Historical Importance:

-Beginning in the ancient civilization of Sumer, the land from which we have the one of the first formal examples of written script as well as the first literature, the art of ceramics, sculpture, and metallurgy gained sophistication not before seen.
+Beginning in the ancient civilization of Sumer, the land from which we have one of the first formal examples of written script, as well as the first literature, the art of ceramics, sculpture, and metallurgy, gained sophistication not before seen.

-Reliefs on palace walls and public buildings told the stories of the peoples of a land, in particular the glories of victorious battle.
+Reliefs on palace walls and public buildings told the stories of the peoples of the land, in particular, the glories of victorious battle.
 These reliefs are done in stylized detail and with attention to good composition.
-These reliefs were done in a narrative style that told the story of battle, whether it be against rival armies, or hunted animals.
+These reliefs were done in a narrative style that told the story of battle, whether it be against rival armies or hunted animals.